Septinus Alua

-Septinus Alua (born 26 September 1989) is an Indonesian professional footballer who plays as a defensive midfielder for Liga 2 club Persiba Balikpapan.
+Septinus Alua (born 26 September 1989) is an Indonesian professional footballer who plays as a defensive midfielder.

 Career

 Perseru Serui

 In 2016, Septinus joined in the squad of Perseru Serui for 2016 Indonesia Soccer Championship A. Septinus made his debut against Persegres Gresik United in the second week.

 A few minutes before the game ended.
 Septinus suddenly experiencing pain in his leg after a clash with Persegres Players.
 When the medical team arrived with a stretcher, Septinus stalling a match time, Finally, Septinus stretchered out of the field.
 However, he still feels aggrieved, he still protested when he was on a stretcher.
 Because too many moves, finally, He fell to the ground, and he experienced pain.

 Persija Jakarta

 On November 27, 2017, he signed a two-year contract with Liga 1 club Persija Jakarta.
 Alua made his league debut on 12 September 2018 in a match against Borneo at the Segiri Stadium, Samarinda.